sujal-jain-347/Performance-Monitoring-Dashboard-/README.md

-This is an Performance-Monitoring-Dashboard using this Monitoring-Dashboard the user can view the performance/parameter of the different cpu rescoures at any where , at any place , on the simple browser access. he can view the various parameter of the compuer like cpu load , total memory , free memory, no of the cores , os_type , chip name etc. can serach by the OS Type of the Different resource and the filter by the only offline resource
+This is an Performance-Monitoring-Dashboard using this Monitoring-Dashboard the user can view the performance/parameter of the different cpu rescoures at any where , at any place , on the simple browser access. it can view the various parameter of the compuer like cpu load , total memory , free memory, no of the cores , os_type , chip name etc. can serach by the OS Type of the Different resource and the filter by the only offline resource